Back to All Events

 Artist Statement

-An exhibition about the region’s birdlife that has long hovered in my mind.
+An exhibition about the region’s birdlife has long hovered in the back of my mind.

-My starting point was that representing species found in this part of the country would provide the cohesion a show requires.
-I am not any kind of expert, so how to go about choosing them?
-Fortunately, good friends and allies in the birding world helped with some suggestions (my sincere thanks to them).
+I thought that representing species found in this part of the country would provide the cohesion a show requires.
+I don’t claim to be an expert so how would I go about choosing them?
+Fortunately, allies in the birding world helped with suggestions.
 In the end, I went with what I could find and the species I found most compelling.

-An early thought was to depict them all at life-size.
-This was perhaps not the brightest idea, as it proved more of a challenge than I anticipated.
-How to size my drawings accurately—and create a composition that was manageable at full scale?
-We have some very large birds.
-At one time, I considered a Pelican!
+To begin with, my aim was to show them all at life-size.
+This proved more of a challenge than I anticipated.
+How would I scale my birds accurately yet create a composition that was manageable—we have some very large birds!
 I decided to relax: my paintings became ‘near-to life-size’ and, in the end, whatever felt right and achievable.

 Some of these works I have executed in almost academic style—my background in scientific illustration insists on accuracy—but some include intuitive mark-making and colour choices; improvisations on my foundations.
 All began with at least an attempt at observation and a photographic record.
 Each suggested its unique pathway to completion.

-I aimed to paint only species that I had seen in real-life.
-Some rarer ones, I had to accept that I might never see*.
+I aimed to paint only species I had seen in real-life; there are rare ones I might never see.
 For these, I am grateful for published images.
-Any ‘errors in translation’ are mine.
+Any errors I have made in translation are mine.

 I wanted to make this an exhibition that was not just about our birds and their habitats, but also about my art practice.
 That meant a focus not just on finished works but also on my processes.
-And so, I have included some of the drawings I made as I developed compositions.
-I hope you find them interesting.
+And so, I am including some of the drawings I made as I developed compositions.
+I hope visitors find these interesting.

 Finally, how would I produce enough works to a standard that would satisfy me, in two years?
 Only one answer to that: slog away and see where I get to!